linhduongtuan/ECG_ACORAI/README.md

 ## Features

-- **Signal Preprocessing**: Bandpass filtering, notch filtering, baseline wander removal, and normalization.
+- **Signal Preprocessing:** Apply bandpass filtering, notch filtering, baseline wander removal, and normalization.
+(More active voice)

-- **QRS Detection**: Detect QRS complexes using traditional and advanced algorithms (e.g., Pan-Tompkins).
+- **QRS Detection:** Detect QRS complexes using traditional and advanced algorithms (e.g., Pan-Tompkins).
+(No change needed, it's already well-phrased)

-- **Beat Segmentation**: Segment ECG signals into individual heartbeats.
+- **Beat Segmentation:** Segment ECG signals into individual heartbeats.
+(No change needed)

-- **Feature Extraction**: Extract statistical, wavelet, morphological, and frequency-domain features.
+- **Feature Extraction:** Extract statistical, wavelet, morphological, and frequency-domain features.
+(No change needed)

-- **HRV Analysis**: Calculate time-domain and frequency-domain HRV metrics.
-- **Signal Quality Assessment**: Assess signal quality using metrics like SNR, baseline stability, and noise levels.
+- **HRV Analysis:** Calculate time-domain and frequency-domain HRV metrics.
+(No change needed) Signal Quality Assessment: Assess signal quality using metrics such as SNR, baseline stability, and noise levels.

-- **Machine Learning**: Train and use classifiers for beat classification.
+- **Machine Learning:** Train and apply classifiers for beat classification.
+(More active voice and concise)

-- **Visualization**: Plot signals, QRS detection, HRV metrics, and more.
+- **Visualization:** Visualize signals, QRS detection, HRV metrics, and other relevant data. ("And more" can be replaced with "and other relevant data" or similar to be more specific if possible)

-- **Train DL and GNN models with mock data**: Train and use classifier and timeseries prediction using Deep Learning and Graph Neural Network-based models
+- **Train DL and GNN models with mock data:** Train deep learning and graph neural network models on simulated data for classification and time series prediction.

 ---